timhanus/timhanus.github.io/resume.md

 : *Application Development Manager*
   __2006–2010__

   Managed all software development for US and Canada divisions, with some oversight of UK/European integration.
-Led a team of employees and contractors to maintain and develop several inter-dependent software solutions.
+Led a team of employees and contractors to maintain and develop several software solutions.
 Worked closely with upper management and end users to understand problems and drive solutions.

 	- Responsible for all phases of software development life cycle.
 	- Led Development on 4 websites, CRM/ERP tools, warehouse management system and EDI platform.